A Healthy Skin and Coat for Your Dog:

 I'm not a scientific expert, but my own vet was involved in the trialling of Frontline when it was in the testing stage before it was marketed, and he assured me that no ill effects were found to dogs at all.

-This surprised, and reassured me at the time, and for several years I didn't give it another thought.
+This surprised, and reassured me at the time, and for several years I didn’t give it another thought.
 But then I got to thinking again.
-How could a chemical, applied to a dog's skin, which poisons fleas, not be detrimental to the dog?
-It just stands to reason, to my way of thinking, that putting poisons on my dogs' skin has got to be bad for my dogs.
+How could a chemical, applied to a dog’s skin, which poisons fleas, not be detrimental to the dog?
+It just stands to reason, to my way of thinking, that putting poisons on my dogs’ skin has got to be bad for my dogs.
 No question.
 It might not be a large enough dose to make them sick there and then, but it must be causing damage.
+I prefer the natural alternatives for flea prevention and treatment.

-Didn't think there was one?
-Neither did I. Your vet didn't tell you about it?
-Neither did mine.
-But it IS available, it DOES work, and it IS chemical-free.
-For all the details, click here.
-But either way, and particularly if your dog has any allergy or sensitivity to fleas or flea bites, it's prudent to treat your dog as soon as your dog shows any telltale signs such as scratching a little more than usual, and especially if your dog starts chewing the area above his/her tail.
+But either way, and particularly if your dog has any allergy or sensitivity to fleas or flea bites, it’s prudent to treat your dog as soon as your dog shows any telltale signs such as scratching a little more than usual, and especially if your dog starts chewing the area above his/her tail.
+The great thing about the natural flea treatments is that you can use them all the time as a preventative, without risking your dog’s health!

 In summary, if you're a Frontline fan, it is available from your vet, but it's actually more cost effective to buy it online.
 Click here to purchase Frontline online.
 I don't recommend it, but it's up to you.